 In September 1995, the Council received a second grant from HUD to operate the National Fair Housing Advocate Online, an Internet web site devoted to providing fair housing information and resources to consumers, fair housing advocates and housing industry professionals.
 The Advocate Online was the first major on-line education and outreach tool of its kind.

 Since 1995, the Council has received 14 HUD Fair Housing grants and assisted approximately 2,000 families with retaining their housing or securing new housing.
 During the most recent grant cycle, the Council assisted 413 families with their housing cases, with over 60% of our clients being people with disabilities.
 The Tennessee Fair Housing Council is often the only agency standing in the way of the family being homeless.

 In addition to receiving funds to enforce the Fair Housing Act, the Council has received funding from Davidson County that allows the Council to assist a few families who have landlord/tenant problems.

 Currently, the Council serves Davidson, Cheatham, Dickson, Montgomery, Rutherford, Sumner, Williamson, and Wilson Counties for enforcement of the Fair Housing Act.
 In addition to enforcement, the Council conducts numerous trainings across the state of Tennessee.

-If you wish to support the Council please click on the following link.
+If you wish to support the Council please click here.